gfxfundamentals/live-editor/README.md

 fully qualified domain URLs.
 That is all links to images, videos, scripts, audio, CSS, workers, etc. It does some of this with user configured functions.
-The reason it needs to do this is because it runs the actual samples a blobs.
+The reason it needs to do this is because it runs the actual samples as blobs.
 There are no blob relative paths so all paths need to be fully qualified.

 It has some support for handling workers, something even codepen